IBM/ai-on-z-101/docs/README.md

-# Enabling Smarter Workloads: AI on Z
+# Enabling Smarter Workloads: AI on IBM Z and LinuxONE
 ![This is an image](blog-zandlinuxone.jpg)

 The IBM Z platform has been and continues to be a key backbone for processing data globally.